Servlet Interview Questions and Answers

 - Cookies Session Tracking Mechanism: A cookie is a small object, it can be used to represent a single name-value pair and which will be maintained permanently at the client machine.

-- URL-Rewriting Session Tracking Mechanism: In URL-Rewriting Session Tracking Mechanism we will not depending on a Cookie to maintain Session-Id value, we will manage SessionId value as an appended to URL in the next generated form.
+- URL-Rewriting Session Tracking Mechanism: In URL-Rewriting Session Tracking Mechanism we will not depend on a Cookie to maintain Session-Id value, we will manage SessionId value as an appended to URL in the next generated form.

 - Hidden Form Fields Session Tracking Mechanism: In Hidden Form Field Session Tracking Mechanism, at each and every request we will pick up all the request parameters, generate the dynamic form, in dynamic form generation we have to maintain the present request parameters data in the form of hidden fields.